LinuxAtDuke/ColabRoots-Webserver-Administration-for-Developers-MIRROR/README.md

   </Location>
 ```

 Here we're setting the "requireSession False".
-This leave Shibboleth active, but awaiting a signal from  your application to start the authentication process.
+This leaves Shibboleth active, but awaiting a signal from  your application to start the authentication process.
 In this case your application will have to decide if the authentication information is or is not available, and if not, kick off a Shibboleth session.
 More information about this, and how to direct users to a login url, is available in the Shibboleth documentation.
 Good examples to use as a starting point are the WordPress Shibboleth plugin and the Drupal Shibboleth plugin - each handles authorization, and works with lazy sessions.
 They are available free on their respective websitess.